6 Ways to Make Product Improvements That Everybody Loves

 - Reach out to the right users

-No matter how you pose a question, if it gets to the wrong person, you’re likely to receive no reply.
+No matter how you pose a question, you will likely receive no reply if it gets to the wrong person.
 Make sure you choose the right user segment based on its feature usage.
-That is, don’t send an email saying ‘If X feature works well’ to a user who hasn’t been with your product for at least several months.
+Don’t send an email saying ‘If X feature works well’ to a user who hasn’t been with you for at least several months.

 - Skip Yes/No questions

-Unlike multiple-choice or Yes/No questions, open-ended questions help you see more details: how a feature was used, what the context was, etc. This way, you’re informed about what customers like or dislike and if there’s a point in further improvement.
+Unlike multiple-choice or Yes/No questions, open-ended questions help you see more details: how a feature was used, what the context was, etc. This way, you’re informed about what people like or dislike and if there’s a point for further improvement.

 Product improvement example at HelpCrunch